 While there are many accomplishments by Marywood faculty and administrators of great academic importance and events occurring on campus of considerable significance to the University community, we must remember that the news media look for stories that appeal to the general public.
 Newspaper editors and radio and television producers must evaluate stories in that context.
 In order to obtain the greatest possible media exposure for Marywood, we must avoid inundating the media with stories and material that we know from professional experience will be rejected.
-The Communications Director, whose expertise is in the area of media relations, will determine the news-worthiness of any given event or accomplishment before information about it is submitted to the media.
+The Public Relations Director, whose expertise is in the area of media relations, will determine the news-worthiness of any given event or accomplishment before information about it is submitted to the media.

 An attempt will be made to accommodate requests for photographs to be taken of a specific event or activity if there is a viable possibility that the media will use the photo.
 The Marketing & Communications Office, however, has no control over which release or photo will be used by the press or the electronic media.

 Photographers are assigned to a particular event at the discretion of the Marketing & Communications Office.
 All photographs taken become the property of Marywood University.
 Reprints can be made available to individuals at the current rate charged to the University.
 Any outside photos given to the Marketing & Communications Office for submission to the media cannot be returned.